roachspray/acsac17wip/README.md

 Much is hacked together and may require adjustment because of hardcoded paths (sorry).

+Update: since this was a WIP, there is some updated work along this path.
+It will be placed into https://github.com/roachspray/FuzzingProgramSlices e.g., the exitblocks code there is still using naive analysis phase, basing modification on execution flow from an input sample, but inserts exit(0).

 ## Introduction

 The goal of this research is to investigate fuzzing program slices.